Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Algorithm and Analysis for

-We wish to analyze the local structure (around edge $e$) that produces the worst bound on $\Pr[\overline{B_{u}}]$.
-We now present a sequence of lemmas that lead to the identification of the worst case $e$ for any effective attenuation function. \begin{lemma} For effective attenuation functions, all edges $f\in E(u)$ in the worst case have $p_{f}\in \{0,1\}$. \end{lemma} \proof{Proof.} Suppose for contradiction that in the worst-case structure, there exists some edge $f\in E(u)$ with $p_{f}\in(0,1)$.
-We will ``split'' this edge into two edges with integer probabilities and then see that this splitting can only \emph{increase} $\Pr[B_u]$ (that is the probability that $u$ is blocked).
+We now assume that $p_e = 1$ in the original input $G$.
+It remains to argue that we can assume without loss that $p_f \in \{0,1\}$ for all $f \in E = \delta(u) \cup \delta(v) \setminus \{e\}$.
+We consider the ``worst-case structure'', i.e., the one that leads to the worst bound in \eqref{eqn:original_output_probability}.
+Suppose for contradiction that in this worst-case structure, there exists some edge $f\in E(u)$ with $p_{f}\in(0,1)$.
+We will ``split'' this edge into two edges with integer probabilities and then see that this splitting can only \emph{decrease} the probability that $e$ is safe.